PoliticalGraveyard.com

 Gerken, John H. — of Brooklyn, Kings County, N.Y.
 Democrat.
 Member of New York state assembly from Kings County 6th District, 1910-11; member of New York Democratic State Committee, 1930; alternate delegate to Democratic National Convention from New York, 1932.
 Burial location unknown.

-GERLACH (Soundex G642) — See also GARLAK, GARLICK, GARLOCK, GERLICH, GERLICK, HERLACHER, HORLACHER, SLINGERLAND, VARLACK.
+GERLACH (Soundex G642) — See also DURLACHER, GARLAK, GARLICK, GARLOCK, GERLICH, GORLICH, HERLACHER, HORLACHER, SLINGERLAND, VARLACK.

 Gerlach, Anthony — of Michigan.
-Workers candidate for Presidential Elector for Michigan, 1928; Workers candidate for U.S. Representative from Michigan 1st District, 1930.
-Presumed deceased.
+Communist.
+Candidate for Presidential Elector for Michigan; Workers candidate for U.S. Representative from Michigan 1st District, 1930.
 Burial location unknown.

 Gerlach, Carl — of Overland Park, Johnson County, Kan.
-Mayor of Overland Park, Kan.; elected 2005.
-Still living as of 2005.
+Republican.
+Drafted by the Atlanta Hawks professional basketball team, but dropped out due to an injury.; mayor of Overland Park, Kan., 2005-.
+Still living as of 2014.

 Gerlach, Charles Lewis (1895-1947) — also known as Charles L. Gerlach — of Allentown, Lehigh County, Pa.
 Born in Bethlehem, Northampton County, Pa., September 14, 1895.
 Republican.
 Heating supply business; member of Pennsylvania Republican State Committee, 1936-37; U.S. Representative from Pennsylvania, 1939-47 (9th District 1939-45, 8th District 1945-47); died in office 1947.
 Moravian.
 Member, Freemasons; Shriners; Moose; Eagles.
 Died in Allentown, Lehigh County, Pa., May 5, 1947 (age 51 years, 233 days).
 Interment at Greenwood Cemetery, Allentown, Pa.